-This Annual Report on Form 10-K, or Form 10-K, filed by Cerence Inc. together with its consolidated subsidiaries, "Cerence" or the "Company," or "we," "us" or "our" unless the context indicates otherwise, contains "forward-looking statements" that involve risks and uncertainties.
+This Annual Report on Form 10-K, or Form 10-K, filed by Cerence Inc. together with its consolidated subsidiaries, "Cerence", the "Company," "we," "us" or "our" unless the context indicates otherwise, contains "forward-looking statements" that involve risks and uncertainties.
 These statements can be identified by the fact that they do not relate strictly to historical or current facts, but rather are based on current expectations, estimates, assumptions and projections about our industry and our business and financial results.
 Forward-looking statements often include words such as "anticipates," "estimates," "expects," "projects," "forecasts," "intends," "plans," "continues," "believes," "may," "will," "goals" and words and terms of similar substance in connection with discussions of future operating or financial performance.
 As with any projection or forecast, forward-looking statements are inherently susceptible to uncertainty and changes in circumstances.
 Our actual results may vary materially from those expressed or implied in our forward-looking statements.
 Accordingly, undue reliance should not be placed on any forward-looking statement made by us or on our behalf.
 Although we believe that the forward-looking statements contained in this Form 10-K are based on reasonable assumptions, you should be aware that many factors could affect our actual financial results or results of operations and could cause actual results to differ materially from those in such forward-looking statements, including but not limited to:

-- the duration and severity of the COVID-19 pandemic and its impact on our business and financial performance; - adverse conditions in the automotive industry or the global economy more generally, including as a result of the COVID-19 pandemic; - our employees are represented by workers councils or unions or are subject to local laws that are less favorable to employers than the laws of the U.S.; - the highly competitive and rapidly changing market in which we operate; - our strategy to increase cloud services and fluctuations in our operating results; - escalating pricing pressures from our customers; - our failure to win, renew or implement service contracts; - the cancellation or postponement of service contracts after a design win; - the loss of business from any of our largest customers; - inability to recruit and retain qualified personnel; - cybersecurity and data privacy incidents that damage client relations; - economic, political, regulatory, foreign exchange and other risks of international operations; - unforeseen U.S. and foreign tax liabilities; - the failure to protect our intellectual property or allegations that we have infringed the intellectual property of others; - defects in our software products that result in lost revenue, expensive correction or claims against us; - our inability to quickly respond to changes in technology and to develop our intellectual property into commercially viable products; - a significant interruption in the supply or maintenance of our third-party hardware, software, services or data; and - certain factors discussed elsewhere in this Form 10-K.
+- the duration and severity of the COVID-19 pandemic and its impact on our business and financial performance; - adverse conditions in the automotive industry or the global economy more generally, including as a result of the COVID-19 pandemic; - the continuation of the semiconductor shortage being experienced by the automotive industry; - the highly competitive and rapidly changing market in which we operate; - our employees are represented by workers councils or unions or are subject to local laws that are less favorable to employers than the laws of the U.S.; - · our fluctuations in our financial and operating results; - escalating pricing pressures from our customers; - our failure to win, renew or implement service contracts; - the cancellation or postponement of service contracts after a design win; - the loss of business from any of our largest customers; - inability to recruit and retain qualified personnel; - cybersecurity and data privacy incidents that damage client relations; - · interruption or delays in our services or services from data center hosting facilities or public clouds; - economic, political, regulatory, foreign exchange and other risks of international operations; - unforeseen U.S. and foreign tax liabilities; - the failure to protect our intellectual property or allegations that we have infringed the intellectual property of others; - defects in our software products that result in lost revenue, expensive correction or claims against us; - · our inability to quickly respond to changes in technology and to develop our intellectual property into commercially viable products; - our strategy to increase cloud services and ability to successfully introduce new products, applications or services; - · a significant interruption in the supply or maintenance of our third-party hardware, software, services or data; - · restrictions on our current and future operations under the terms of our debt and the use of cash to service our debt; and - certain factors discussed elsewhere in this Form 10-K.